seifossadat/CGA-ET/README.md

 # CGA-ET
-Code, data and outputs of "Data-to-Text Generation using Conditional Generative Adversarial with Enhanced Transformer" model will be uploaded here.
+Code, data and outputs of "Data-to-Text Generation using Conditional Generative Adversarial with Enhanced Transformer" paper will be uploaded here.